dchry/dropout-nnunet-flair-t1/README.md

 ```
 train_scripts/train_nnUNet_dropout_p40.sh
 ```
-For more clarity on the dropout functionality, you can inspect the scripts under
+For more clarity on the **dropout functionality**, you can inspect the scripts under

 ```
 nnUNet/nnunetv2/training/nnUNetTrainer/nnUNetTrainerDropout_pX.py, X={0,10,...,100}